Munyuki/Financial_Fraud_Detection/README.md

 ## Key Results

 While Random Forest achieved near-perfect precision (100%) and high recall (96%) on the fraud class, this performance may indicate potential overfitting or sensitivity to the synthetic dataset characteristics.
 Such unusually high precision is rare in real-world fraud detection scenarios and may not generalize well to unseen data.

-In contrast, the tuned XGBoost model provides a more realistic and balanced performance, achieving 96% recall and 57% precision.
+In contrast, the tuned XGBoost model provides a more realistic and robust performance, achieving 90% recall and 81% precision.
 This reflects a more practical trade-off between detecting fraudulent transactions and minimizing false alarms.

-Therefore, XGBoost is selected as the preferred model due to its better generalization capability and robustness.
+Therefore, XGBoost is selected as the preferred model due to its better generalization capability and higher reliability in a production environment.

 ## Visualizations